 Looking like an illustration from a book of fairy tales, Neuschwanstein Castle stands perched on a mountain cliff.
 King Ludwig II of Bavaria commissioned this 19th-century palace.
 He paid for it out of his personal fortune rather than from public funds.
 It was intended as a refuge for the reclusive king, but it was opened to the paying public immediately after his death in 1886.
 Since then, more than 60 million people have visited, drawn by the picturesque location and romantic design.
 Constructed under the direction of architect Eduard Riedel, the building embodies the architectural fashion known as castle romanticism.
 You'll also note that it embraces Ludwig II's immoderate enthusiasm for the operas of his close friend Richard Wagner.
 Check the weather conditions before you plan your trip; misty conditions and rain often reduce visibility to almost zero at those heights.
 You can buy tickets online or at the ticket center in the village below the castle.
-Take a look at our Hohenschwangau vacation route planner to schedule your visit to Neuschwanstein Castle and learn about what else to see and do during your holiday.
+Put Neuschwanstein Castle into our Hohenschwangau trip site and find out what's close by, where to stay, and where to head next.

 Unable to display map at this time.
 Please try again later.